Delivering ADA compliance with accuracy, efficiency and expertise

 Unique equipment like mobile Light Detection and Ranging (LiDAR) units can quickly gather complex data in an urban environment with minimal disruption to traffic flow.
 Overlaying static LiDAR imagery and aerial photography provides a more in-depth picture of the landscape.
 This data provides critical insight during the design phase, which in turn helps the project progress more efficiently.

-“Mobile LiDAR can safely and efficiently acquire data with no obstruction of vehicle and pedestrian traffic flow,” said Bartlett & West’s Scott Uhl, P.E., “In turn, this helps us maximize efficiencies in terms of project cost and time.”
+“Mobile LiDAR can safely and efficiently acquire data with no obstruction of vehicle and pedestrian traffic flow,” said Bartlett & West’s Steve Schultz, P.E., “In turn, this helps us maximize efficiencies in terms of project cost and time.”

 Retrofitting ADA-compliant design features within an existing space is one common approach to effectively manage costs and minimize traffic disruptions.
 When city leaders in California, Missouri, needed to update 3,000 feet of deteriorated sidewalk, Bartlett & West project teams successfully brought the city’s sidewalk network into compliance with ADA standards, and even installed ADA-compliant sidewalks and curb ramps at one of the city’s largest intersections.